Displayed Categories: Introduction

 In examples of fibrations (or creation of limits), however, one virtually never has cause to speak explicitly of equality of objects; and equally in their basic general theory.

 How is this avoidance achieved?
-In the general development, equality occurs only within the notion of ‘objects of \(\D\) over $c$’, for objects $c$ of \(\C\).
-And in examples, there is almost always an obvious alternative notion of ‘object \(\D\) over $c$’, trivially equivalent to ‘objects of \(\D\) whose projection is equal to $c$’, but expressible without mentioning equality of objects.
+In the general development, equality occurs only within the notion of ‘objects of \(\D\) over \(c\)’, for objects \(c\) of \(\C\).
+And in examples, there is almost always an obvious alternative notion of ‘object \(\D\) over \(c\)’, trivially equivalent to ‘objects of \(\D\) whose projection is equal to \(c\)’, but expressible without mentioning equality of objects.

-Specifically, objects of \(\D\) typically consist of objects of \(\C\) equipped with extra structure or data; ‘an object of \(\D\) over $c$’ is then understood to mean ‘a choice of the extra data for $c$’.
-For instance, in showing that the forgetful functor $\Grp \to \set$ creates limits, one doesn’t construct a group and then note that its underlying set is the desired one; one simply constructs a group structure on the set.
+Specifically, objects of \(\D\) typically consist of objects of \(\C\) equipped with extra data, structure, or properties; ‘an object of \(\D\) over \(c\)’ is then understood to mean ‘a choice of the extra data for \(c\)’.
+For instance, in showing that the forgetful functor \(\Top \to \set\) creates limits, one doesn’t construct a space and then note that its underlying set is equal to the desired one; one simply constructs a suitable topology on that set.

 The notion of \emph{displayed categories} makes this explicit.
-A displayed category over \(\C\) consists of a family of types $\D_c$ (of ‘objects over $c$’), indexed by objects $c$ of \(\C\), and similarly sets of morphisms indexed by morphisms of \(\C\), along with suitable composition and identity operations to ensure that the total collections of objects and morphisms form a category (with a projection functor to \(\C\)).
-This is entirely equivalent to the data of a category with a functor to \(\C\), just as ‘a family of sets indexed by $X$’ is equivalent to ‘a set with a function to $X$’.
+A displayed category over \(\C\) consists of a family of types \(\D_c\) (of ‘objects over \(c\)’), indexed by objects \(c\) of \(\C\), and similarly sets of morphisms indexed by morphisms of \(\C\), along with suitable composition and identity operations to ensure that the total collections of objects and morphisms form a category (with a projection functor to \(\C\)).
+This is entirely equivalent to the data of a category with a functor to \(\C\), just as ‘a family of sets indexed by \(X\)’ is equivalent to ‘a set with a function to \(X\)’.

 If fibrationhood (or creating limits, etc.)\ is now defined not as a property of a functor but instead as a property of a displayed category, no mention of equality of objects is required.
-Equality of objects is used only for turning an arbitrary functor into a displayed category; but this is rarely needed in practice, since most natural examples of fibrations already arise from displayed categories.
-For instance, the standard definition of the category of groups can be read as the total category of the displayed category over $\set$ whose objects are group structures on sets.
+Equality of objects is used only for turning an arbitrary functor into a displayed category; but this is rarely needed in practice, since most natural examples of fibrations, creation of limits, and so on already arise from displayed categories.
+For instance, the standard definition of the category \(\Top\) can be read as the total category of a displayed category over \(\set\), whose objects over a set \(X\) are topologies on \(X\).